JohnPMills/modern-saturn/content/thank-you.md

     padding_bottom: large
     background_color: none
     content: >
-      1. Our long\[er] course uses a virtual learning environment (you will need to create a new account on this) and splits the course into 8-modules.
-Each module has a range of reading and activities to complete.
-In total, the course can be completed in stages and will take around 2-hours to finish.

-      2. Our short\[er] course is shared on YouTube and can be completed in under an hour.
-It combines the video content from each of the 8 modules and combines with four survey-based activities that will each take between 90-and 250 seconds to complete.
+      Our course can be completed in under an hour and includes four modules.

-      Please make your choice by selecting the desired course below.
 layout: advanced
 seo:
   title: Thank You from the Gamers vs. Depression (GvD) Team